 Q: Why is it called "Lolita" fashion?

-A: The origin of the name itself is kind of a mystery, and still debated.
+A: The origin of the name itself is still debated.
 The first use of it dates to sometime in the 1970's, which is when the first Lolita brands sprang up in Tokyo.
 Many westerners new to the fashion automatically assume that the name must be associated with the Nabokov book, and therefore the fashion must be somehow related to the western "Lolita" concept that grew out of that book.
-(Remember that prior to the novel, "Lolita" was just a name even in the west, without any specific meaning.)
-But Japan is a different country with a different culture (and this was the 1970's, before cheap flights and the internet), and there is certainly nothing about the fashion itself that seems at all connected to anything in the book.
+(Before the novel, "Lolita" was just a name with no specific connotation.)
+But Japan is a different country with a different culture (and this was the 1970's, before cheap flights and the internet), and there is nothing about the fashion itself that seems at all connected to anything in the book.
 So a direct, intentional connection seems unlikely.
 It may have even been a term that someone outside the fashion used first to describe what they were seeing and it stuck, in a similar vein as "decora" fashion.
 The first Lolita brands did not set out to create "Lolita fashion", they just made clothes in a certain Victorian-Rococo inspired style.
 So they may not have been the ones who first named the movement - it may have even been a westerner who did.

 Q: What does it mean when someone says they only buy “brand”?